Cyberbot777/portfolio/README.md

 ## Skills Demonstrated
 - Front-end development with React
-- Responsive design with React Bootstrap
+- Responsive design with React Bootstrap and custom media queries
 - State management with React (`useState` for hover effects)
 - Deployment with Vercel
 - Version control with Git and GitHub
+- Debugging and optimization for mobile layouts

 ## Author
 - Richard Hall

 ## Date
 - Created: May 22, 2025
-- Last Updated: May 22, 2025
+- Last Updated: May 25, 2025